 Sigma Zeta Honor Society allows you to present your own research findings at a national conference, interact with others, and enhance your resume.

-- Local paid internships and experience tutoring in McKendree’s Academic Support Center provide Mathematics majors with important resume-building opportunities before graduation
+- Local paid internships and experience tutoring in McKendree’s Student Success & Advising Center provide Mathematics majors with important resume-building opportunities before graduation

 An increasing number of employers are hiring Mathematics majors for careers in which